-@Xyleneb - almost 2 years ago
+@Xyleneb - about 2 years ago

 It's only a matter of time before the transport of people and goods becomes a lot more draconian.

 For starters, read the opening paragraph to this report: Excise duties system

 in Croatia closer to the European System, D. KULIŠ http://www.ijf.hr/upload/files/file/ENG/newsletter/75.pdf The report is supposed to be about Croatian compliance with European-wide excise law, but it also includes rules on the transfer of goods between countries.